EndoMatrix/RPiZero-Toolbox/README.md

-# SSD1306-Toolbox
+# RPiZero-Toolbox
-A collection of experiments for use with Adafruit's SSD1306 128x32 PiOLED display.
+A collection of experiments for use with my Raspberry Pi Zero.

+Hopefully for use with yours, too!